Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Ensembling

 \section{Ensembling}

-Model ensembling is an ML technique where several models trained to perform the same task are combined to obtain better performance than any of the ensembled models would in isolation~\cite{sewell2008ensemble}.
-It is believed to work best when the models being combined are diverse.\cite{theisen2024ensembles} While ensembling for reaction prediction and retrosynthesis has been attempted, results have been limited so far.
-Schwaller et al.~\cite{schwaller2019molecular} ensemble up to 20 forward reaction models, but report only minimal gains at the cost of a significant increase in inference time.
-However, they employ the default method in OpenNMT~\cite{klein-etal-2017-opennmt}, which averages next token probability distributions predicted by the different models, and is limited to models sharing the same output space.

-Combinations of models have been reported with specialized models for ring-forming reactions\cite{thakkar2020ring} or enzymatic catalysis\cite{levin2022merging,kim2024readretro}.
-Lin et al.~\cite{lin2022improving} combine outputs from different models, but determining the final order relies on a separately trained ranking model, effectively discarding the rich information present in the order predicted by the original models.
-Torren-Peraire observed differences in the solutions different single-step models find.\cite{torren2024models} In a recent paper by Saigiridharan et al., it was explicitly pointed out that while different models have been combined ad-hoc\cite{torren2024models}, no principled ensembling approach is available.\cite{saigiridharan2024aizynthfinder}

-In retrosynthesis prediction, instead of directly ensembling in token probability space, we can also perform count-based ensembling in the molecule space by aggregating outputs shared by ensembled models, which we hypothesize to be more expressive.
-Moreover, count-based ensembling is much more versatile, as it can ensemble any set of models, as well as other non-model sources of reactions; for example, it would allow to mix in proposals coming from lookups in reaction databases, or manual input from chemists.
+Model ensembling is an ML technique where several models trained to perform the same task are combined to obtain better performance than any of them would in isolation~\cite{sewell2008ensemble}.
+Generally, ensembles work best when the models being combined are diverse.\cite{theisen2024ensembles} In retrosynthesis prediction, several options of ensembling exist.
+Instead of directly ensembling in token probability space, which can only be applied to autoregressive models, we can perform count-based ensembling in molecule space by aggregating outputs shared by ensembled models, which we hypothesize to be more expressive.
+Moreover, count-based ensembling is much more versatile, as it can ensemble any set of models, as well as non-model sources of reactions; for example, it would allow to mix in proposals coming from lookups in reaction databases, or manual input from chemists.